-Certain people that experience caffeine sensitivity tends to suffer from diarrhea, nausea, or an upset stomach.
+Certain people who experience caffeine sensitivity tend to suffer from diarrhea, nausea, or an upset stomach.
 If you’re particularly sensitive to caffeine, you can try caffeine-free green tea.
 Without the added caffeine, this green tea option can still provide you with the same desired health benefits.

-While green tea is certainly powerful, green tea can also help your body’s digestive system.
+While green tea is certainly powerful, it can also help your body’s digestive system.